killfoley/programming-scriptingproblems/README.md

 ### Prerequisites
-Anaconda - a data science packaged containing Python 3.7 and various other Python add-ons and packages was downloaded and installed for this module. https://www.anaconda.com/
+Anaconda - a data science package containing Python 3.7 and various other Python add-ons and packages was downloaded and installed for this module. https://www.anaconda.com/

 Visual Studio code was used to write, edit and compile the code